 - Select the drop-down list in the Value column which lists the available fields of Date type in the dataset of Report Tab A. Here, we select MYTODAY which is a predefined formula and returns a value CurrentDate().

 - Select the View tab to preview Report Tab A. Designer prompts no parameter dialog box to specify the value since it passes the formula value to PToday.

-Similarly, you can also return values of the subreport fields to parameters of the primary report, so that users do not need to specify values for the primary report parameters at runtime.
+Similarly, you can also make values of the subreport fields return to parameters of the primary report, so that the report users do not need to specify values for the primary report parameters at runtime.
 To do this:

 - In the Subreport dialog box, select the Return Value tab.

 - In the Component in Report Tab box, select the component in the subreport, the fields of which you want to use to return value to parameters of the primary report, the Field in Subreport box then lists the available fields in the selected component.

 - Select the field that you want to assign to a parameter in the primary report, select the Add button .
 Designer then adds a parameter in the primary report of the same data type in the Parameters column of the Return Value box.
 If the automatically assigned parameter is not what you need, select the required one from the drop-down list in the Parameter column.